Solo motherhood

 It's important to recognise that there will be days when work demands attention and other days when your child comes first.
 Be gentle with yourself and know that it's OK to adjust your priorities from day to day.

-Securing flexible work arrangements is one of the most effective ways to manage your career as a single parent.
+Securing flexible work arrangements is one of the most effective ways to manage your career as a single mum working full time.
 Flexibility can come in many forms: working remotely, flexible hours or even compressed working weeks.

 If you're in a role that doesn't currently offer flexibility, consider negotiating with your employer.
 Come prepared with a clear proposal that sets out how the arrangement will be of benefit to both you and the company.
 Highlight successful examples of flexibility in your industry and how it will help you stay productive and engaged.
 Many employers are open to discussing this, especially post-pandemic, when remote working and flexible working have become more mainstream.